Rules

 8 § Election of new members

-(1) Each section shall have a Selection Committee for the choosing of new members.
-This committee shall consist of eight (8) members and shall be representative of the branches of science and learning covered by the section.
-The committee members shall be nominated by the Academy’s Autumn Meeting for a term of four (4) years such that one fourth of its members shall change each year.
+(1) Each section shall have a Selection Committee for the election of new members.
+This committee shall consist of eight (8) members and shall be representative of the disciplines of the section.
+The committee members shall be nominated by the Academy’s statutory Autumn Meeting for a term of four (4) years so that one fourth of the members are replaced each year.

 (2) A written proposal with justifications shall be submitted with respect to each proposed new ordinary or external member by at least two existing ordinary members or honorary members.

-(3) The Selection Committee for each section shall consider the proposals for ordinary and external members in the light of the permitted number of new members laid down for the section under §5 above and place its recommendations before a meeting of the section to be held at least two weeks before the Academy’s Spring Meeting.
+(3) The Selection Committee for each section shall consider the proposals in light of the permitted number of new members laid down for the section under §5 and submit its proposals to the sections.
+The members of the sections shall have the opportunity to review the Selection Committee’s proposals electronically or in writing before the section meeting.
+The selection of ordinary and external members of the Academy shall be discussed in the section and at the Spring Meeting.
+The section meeting shall be held at least two weeks before the Spring Meeting.

-(4) Nominations for new ordinary or external members are required to have the approval of two-thirds of the members present at the meeting of the section concerned and thereafter a two-thirds majority of those present at the Spring Meeting.
+(4) The election of new ordinary or external members of the Academy requires the approval of at least two thirds of the ordinary members present at the meeting of the section concerned and thereafter a two-thirds majority of the votes cast at the election at the Spring Meeting.

 9 § Membership fees